kubernetes/website/content/en/docs/setup/independent/high-availability.md

       kubeadm alpha phase etcd local --config kubeadm-config.yaml
       ```

-1. Deploy the control plane components and mark the node as a master
+1. Deploy the control plane components and mark the node as a master:

       ```sh
       kubeadm alpha phase kubeconfig all --config kubeadm-config.yaml